CHOAM

 • choam-async:

-• integration with asynchronous effect types in Cats Effect:
+• Integration with asynchronous effect types in Cats Effect:

-• the main integration point is a Promise, which can be completed as a Rxn, and can be waited on as an async F[_]:
+• The main integration point is a Promise, which can be completed as a Rxn, and can be waited on as an async F[_]:

 trait Promise[F[_], A] {